Macroz/GraphQLviz/README.md

 GraphQLviz marries GraphQL (schemas) with Graphviz.

+It's a tool to show you what your schema really looks like.
+At the moment, it's mostly useful as a complement to [GraphiQL](https://github.com/graphql/graphiql), like printing a huge poster size version to facilitate team discussions.

 ## Usage

 You can use GraphQLviz from command-line if you have [Graphviz](http://www.graphviz.org) and [Leiningen](http://leiningen.org) like this.